Vishnumoorthy Theyyam: Legend of Vishnumoorthi Theyyam

 Eventually, Lord Vishnu instructed Palanthai Kannan to return to Neeleswaram.
 Upon his return, he bathed in a pond reserved for the upper caste, which angered Kuruvat Nair and his followers.
 They subsequently murdered Palanthai Kannan, and as a result, Kuruvat Nair faced numerous problems.
 An astrologer declared that Lord Vishnu was displeased with the death of his devotee and ordered a kolam to be performed.
 Additionally, a temple was to be constructed in honor of the Vishnumoorthi who had accompanied Palanthai Kannan from Mangalore, and the deity was to be worshipped.

 Where does Vishnumoorthi Theyyam take place

 The Theyyam of Vishnumoorthi is a customary practice at numerous temples, Kavus, and households where Theyyam is a part of the tradition.
 The deity Vishnumoorthi is situated at the Vaikunteshwara temple in Kottapuram, Neeleswaram.
+Chimeni Sri Vishnumoorthi Temple is a famous Vishnumoorthi temple in Uttara Kerala called Guruvayoor.

 Vishnumoorthi in Ottakolams

 Ottakkolam is very famous in the payyannur area.
 Kinathil arayalin keezhil and annur kurinji temple are famous for the yearly festival featuring Ottakkolam.

 In Ottakolams, [meaning only one Theyyam] Vishnumoorthi Theyyam enters into the pyre and returns amongst the midst of the devotees [known as Agnipravesam].
 It is repeated several times and it is believed that performing this act 104 times helped the Koladhari to become a Panikker.
 In April 2008, Ottakkolam was performed in a grand manner in Velu Vayal Ottakkuthiru, Nileshwar with the presence of thousands of devotees after a gap of 47 years.
 It is associated with Veethuveppu [a rite related to agriculture].
 Four people take kayar [rope] from Vishnumoorthi and become Kayattukar.
 Their duty is to protect agricultural land from cattle.
 With the kayar [rope] and vadi [rod] they roam the area from Karyamkode to Thalachai and catch them with the kayar or drive them away using the vadi.